juseljuk/IBM-DBA-VA-BAW-RPA/README.md

-## Haaga-Helia Digital Business Automation Workshop Exercise
+## IBM Digital Business Automation Workshop Exercise - How to combine different automation capabilities
 ### Use case
 Corporate customers contact details have changed.
 To avoid any issues on future deliveries from their key Supplier, customer initiates contact details changes via Suppliers self-service.